UCLALibrary/resourcesync-oai-pmh/README.md

 # resourcesync-oai-pmh

 **NOTE: THIS REPOSITORY IS CURRENTLY UNDER HEAVY DEVELOPMENT!
-PLEASE ONLY USE CODE ON THE `master` BRANCH!**
+PLEASE CHECK FOR UPDATES REGULARLY, AND PLEASE ONLY USE CODE ON THE `master` BRANCH!**

 This is a collection of wrapper scripts for easy setup and use of both sides (source and destination) of the [ResourceSync web synchronization framework](http://www.openarchives.org/rs/resourcesync) with existing [OAI-PMH](https://www.openarchives.org/pmh/) metadata providers on the source side and a Solr index (in addition to a scheduling server) on the destination side.
 This solution was developed for UCLA's PRRLA project.
 For project information, see [our wiki](https://docs.library.ucla.edu/display/dlp/PRRLA+%28Pacific+Rim+Research+Libraries+Alliance%29+Project+Overview) or http://pr-rla.org.